Get up close and personal with America’s political hub by exploring its culture, composition and career opportunities.

 • Often known as “The Fourth Estate,” the press often wields tremendous influence and • may serve as a check on political powers.
 Students will investigate how the press is intertwined with the three government branches, how to approach commentary as an extension of journalism’s best practices and understanding what makes an exceptional piece.

-• Speakers and lecturers will vary with the instructors and terms.
-Previous speakers include: Lauren French (Director of Communications, U.S. House of Representatives), Paul Blair (Director of Strategic Initiatives, Americans for Tax Reform), Jake Sherman (White House Correspondent, POLITICO), Cat Rowland (Legislative Aide) and Local student activists.
+• Previous faculty and guest speakers include: Gabe Muller (Editorial Associate, The Atlantic), Lauren French (Director of Communications, U.S. House of Representatives), Paul Blair (Director of Strategic Initiatives, Americans for Tax Reform), Jake Sherman (White House Correspondent, POLITICO), Cat Rowland (Legislative Aide) and D.C. student activists.

 Please note: All information is subject to change at the discretion of The School of The New York Times.